YasGlint/taxease/README.md

+# How to run:
+1. Install all requirements
+2. Create PostgreSQL databases: datasets_db and records_db using the sql templates in /data
+3. Execute 'Streamlit run Dashboard.py' and navigate to the link.
+Then in the interface, import the csv file in /data

 # TODO:
   i.
-Perform data cleaning and transformation before loading.
+(In process) Perform data cleaning and transformation before loading.

   ii.
 Expand Analytics: Integrate an OLAP tool or library to perform advanced aggregations.

   iii.
-Add more visualizations in Streamlit, such as bar charts, heatmaps, or dashboards.
+(In process) Add more visualizations, such as bar charts, heatmaps, or dashboards.

   iv.
 Integrate Data Sources:
   Include APIs, third-party databases, or other file formats in the extract step.